 Bill C-23 would grant US border guards new powers to question, detain and even strip search Canadian citizens going through US customs in Canadian airports.

 The bill has already passed the House of Commons and could become law with little fuss in just a few weeks, unless we speak up now.

 We've partnered with the BCCLA to stop this bill in its tracks - but we need to act fast.
-Will you send an email to members of the Senate Transportation Committee and Public Safety Minister Ralph Goodale asking them to refuse to pass Bill C-23?
+Will you send an email to members of the Senate National Security and Defence Committee and Public Safety Minister Ralph Goodale asking them to refuse to pass Bill C-23?

 More info about Bill C-23

 Bill C-23, the border preclearance bill, will implement a new agreement between Canada and the US, and grant US border officials sweeping new powers on Canadian soil.
 We are very worried about a few things in Bill C-23:

 - Violation of the rights of travelers to withdraw from a preclearance area if they choose.
 Currently a person is free to leave a preclearance area at any time.
 If Bill C-23 becomes law, US border officials will be able to question someone who chooses to withdraw.
 We say this change enables US officials to detain people who should be free to leave.

 - New ability for US officers to conduct strip searches on Canadians.
 We say that US officers should never have the authority to strip search Canadians on Canadian soil.